Pumla Dineo Gqola: Education and career

-Gqola grew up in Alice in the Eastern Cape of South Africa.
+Gqola was born on born 3 December 1972 and grew up in Alice in the Eastern Cape of South Africa.
 She has a BA(Hons) and MA from the University of Cape Town, an MA from the University of Warwick, and a DPhil in postcolonial studies from the Ludwig Maximilian University of Munich.

-She worked at the University of the Free State from 1997 to 2005, and at the University of the Witwatersrand – where she was associate professor, and later full professor, in literary, media and gender studies at the School of Literature and Language Studies – from 2007 to 2017.
+She worked at the University of the Free State from 1997 to 2005, and from 2007 to 2017 she was attached to the University of the Witwatersrand, where she was associate professor, and later full professor, in literary, media and gender studies at the School of Literature and Language Studies.
 In 2018, she was appointed Dean of Research at the University of Fort Hare.
+In 2019, she was appointed to the Department of Higher Education Ministerial Task Team responsible for advising on gender-based violence in South African universities.
 She has also been Chief Research Specialist at the Human Sciences Research Council.

+She was an inaugural Chair of Judges of Etisalat Prize for Literature (alongside Billy Kahora, Dele Olojede, Ellah Wakatama, Kole Omotoso and Margaret Busby), launched in 2013 to celebrate first-time African writers of published books of fiction.

 In May 2020, she joined the Centre for Women and Gender Studies at Nelson Mandela University, where she is a professor in literature, specialising in African and postcolonial literature, African feminism, and slave memory.
-In late 2020, she was awarded a National Research Foundation Research Chair in African Feminist Imaginations, dedicated to interdisciplinary gender scholarship.
+In late 2020, she was awarded a National Research Foundation Research Chair in African Feminist Imagination, dedicated to interdisciplinary gender scholarship.
 Her articles for public audiences have appeared in publications including the New Frame and the New York Times.

 Works

 Gqola's first book, What is Slavery to Me?: Postcolonial/Slave Memory in Post-Apartheid South Africa (2010) is an academic, interdisciplinary study of slave memory in South Africa and its significance for contemporary gender and race dynamics.
 It was longlisted for the 2011 Alan Paton Award.
 A Renegade Called Simphiwe (2013) is about South African singer Simphiwe Dana, and combines biography with cultural analysis.

 Gqola is best known for her two books about rape culture – Rape: A South African Nightmare (2015) and Female Fear Factory: Gender and Patriarchy under Racial Capitalism (2021).
 She has also published a collection of essays, Reflecting Rogue: Inside the Mind of a Feminist (2018), which was favourably received and longlisted for the 2018 Alan Paton Award.